Viltis (newspaper): History

 The newspaper was established in October 1907 and published three times a week.
 It filled the void of Lithuanian-language newspapers in Vilnius as Vilniaus žinios was discontinued due to financial difficulties in March 1907.
 Antanas Smetona, an intellectual who previously edited Vilniaus žinios, and Juozas Tumas-Vaižgantas, a priest who previously edited Tėvynės sargas, formed a partnership in hopes of uniting Lithuanians.
 They hoped to bring together the conservative clergy and the more liberal intelligentsia (known as pirmeiviai) to combat Polonization, particularly in the mixed Vilnius Region.
 Smetona was the responsible editor setting newspaper's ideology, while Tumas-Vaižgantas handled the business and the finances.
 They established a trust company, supported initially by 179 subscribers – mostly members of the clergy – who contributed 100 rubles each, to finance the operations.
 It was the first Lithuanian newspaper set up this way.
 In 1908, Viltis had a circulation of 4,000 copies.

-In November 1910, Tumas-Vaižgantas published an article listing known churches where Lithuanian-language services were removed by orders of Kazimierz Nicholas Michalkiewicz, administrator of the Diocese of Vilnius while Bishop Eduard von der Ropp was in exile.
+In November 1910, Tumas-Vaižgantas published an article listing known churches where Lithuanian-language services were removed by orders of Kazimierz Mikołaj Michalkiewicz, administrator of the Diocese of Vilnius while Bishop Eduard von der Ropp was in exile.
 This caused much controversy and Bishop Gaspar Felicjan Cyrtowt assigned Tumas-Vaižgantas to Laižuva in northern Lithuania.
 Effectively, it was an exile and also meant his departure from Viltis.
 His place was taken by other priests, Fabijonas Kemėšis and later Juozas Dabužis.
 Various Lithuanian groups sent letters protesting the removal of Tumas-Vaižgantas to Viltis for three months.

 In light of other Catholic publications, such as Šaltinis and Vienybė, Viltis seemed too secular and the clergy grew dissatisfied.
 The pressure only increased when Viltis announced its plans to become a daily.
 During the September 1913 shareholders' meeting, the clergy insisted that Pranas Dovydaitis, member of the Catholic Ateitis federation, would become Smetona's deputy.
 Unexpectedly, Smetona interpreted it as a vote of no confidence in him and resigned.
 Dovydaitis took over the newspaper, which switched to daily publication on 1 January 1914 at an annual cost of 25,000 rubles.
 Smetona, with financial support from Martynas Yčas, went on to establish another newspaper, Vairas, where he continued to advocate the middle road between the clergy and the intelligentsia.
 The episode illustrated continued splintering of Lithuanian cultural movement.